changliao1025/pyflowline/docs/source/algorithm/algorithm.rst

 PyFlowline provides several algorithms to generate structured meshes, including latitude-longitude, projected, hexagon, triangle meshes.

-The hexagon mesh generator also provides an option for a 60-degree rotation.
+The hexagon mesh generator also provides an option for a 60-degree rotation (https://www.redblobgames.com/grids/hexagons/#basics).

 PyFlowline uses the geographic coordinate system (GCS) exclusively for all the computational geometry, all the meshes are converted to the GCS system.
 See the hexagon mesh for an example.